Is this guide helpful?

 The Immortal staff can do a lot – but not everything!
 Many times throughout your gameplay on LotJ, you will come across an OOC message or a broadcast from an Immortal looking for help for something.
-This can be anything from testing a bug or new feature to writing new player guides.
+This can be anything from reporting a bug or typo, submitting an idea, or writing new player guides.
 If you fit the bill, volunteer your time!
 They will almost always make it worth your while.

 LotJ thrives off its players and their content.
 Your character is directly involved with how rich LotJ’s storyline is by how well you can relate their history, description, character sheet, think log, and even an astoundingly excellent roleplay session.
 Earn a few points by raising your standards – which in turn will improve those you play with!

 But Also Watch Yourself! – Losing Points

 While the Immortals can be very generous, they are also watchful.
 Any rule breaking or bug-abuse can be dealt with by fining your account – resulting in a loss of points! – in addition to other punishments.

 Now that you have some account points stored up, let’s look at what you can spend them on!
 Points are spent during chargen, and you can choose to use or not to use them as you build your new character.

 The most common use for your points are buying a points-required race.
 When buying a race, you need to be aware that there are two costs involved: The purchase price and a deposit.
 Some races may have one or the other, but most will cost both.
 The purchase price is non-refundable, but the points you deposit into a race will be returned to you on the death of that character – whether it is suicided immediately or survives the timeline.
 In the above screenshot with the Sluissi race, the purchase price was 1 point and the deposit was 500.
 You will be asked multiple times during chargen if you are sure you want to spend the points, so be sure and read it all!